RayCorleone/RayCorleone/README.md

 - 📰 My *Myers–Briggs Type Indicator* personality type is **ENFJ / INFJ**;
 - 💻 I'm fluent in Python, C/C++ and Verilog;
 - 🛠 I'm interested in Robotics, Computer Vision and Machine Learning;
-- 🎸 I'm a beginner in acoustic guitar,and a fan of all kinds of music;
+- 🎸 I'm a beginner in acoustic/classical guitar,and a fan of all kinds of music;
 - 📖 I'm a native Mandarin speaker, proficient in English and familiar with French;

 ### **Time Line**